JMatthewK/CSCI-2040U-Project-2025/README.md

 git clone https://github.com/JMatthewK/CSCI-2040U-Project-2025
 cd https://github.com/JMatthewK/CSCI-2040U-Project-2025
 ```
-### 2.Compile and run
+### 2. Compile and run

+Compile the program:

 ```bash
 Javac CatalogApp.java
 ```

-Run the program
+Finally, run the program:

 ```bash
 java CatalogApp
 ```

 ### 3. Usage

-Once launched the ui will display available clothing items,
+Once the program launches, the UI will display:

-#### Add an item
-CLick on the add item button
-fill out details
-upload an image
-click submit to add the tiem
-#### filter items
+#### Features

-use the buttons to filter items by category
-the display will update based on selection
+- View the full catalogue
+- Add, delete and edit clothing items from the catalogue
+- Filter items by various tags, and a search bar to find items by their name
+- Make an account and save your favourite items